antublue/test-engine/README.md

 ## Goals

-The goal of the Test Engine is for integration testing
+The Test Engine is designed for integration testing

 Currently, JUnit 5 does not support parameterized tests at the test class level (common for integration testing)